Instance Custom Nodes

 Hidden Configuration

-Since Application Custom Nodes exist within the scope of an application—whether they were developed in the application, imported from a file, or imported from the Template Library—they are treated as application resources.
+Since application-owned Custom Nodes exist within the scope of an application—whether they were developed in the application, imported from a file, or imported from the Template Library—they are treated as application resources.
 As such, users may view the node’s configuration and make changes at any time.

 Instance Custom Nodes, on the other hand, never appear as resources within an application; other than what you expose to your application builders through display properties (such as the name, icon, category, and descriptions), inputs, and result behavior, users cannot access the underlying functionality of an Instance Custom Node.
 This allows authors of Instance Custom Nodes to connect to third-party services—and include credentials for access to those services—without ever exposing those services directly to the Losant developers utilizing them.